 A Paseo Through Time in Florence-Firestone

-Some Place Chronicles is a series of five creative placemaking projects set in five unincorporated communities within the Second District of Los Angeles County.
-Numerous and varied engagements with the people who live and work in these communities have culminated in five unique books—each containing explorations, documentations, and pragmatic and poetic testimonies of what has been and dreams of what might be—created by five different artists/collectives.
+Some Place Chronicles is a series of creative placemaking projects set in four unincorporated communities within the Second District of Los Angeles County.
+Numerous and varied engagements with the people who live and work in these communities have culminated in four unique books—each containing explorations, documentation, and pragmatic and poetic testimonies of what has been and dreams of what might be—created by four different artists/collectives.
 The chronicle of Florence-Firestone is authored by artist Jeannene Przyblyski.

 A Paseo through Time in Florence-Firestone